GoHypernet/hypernet-protocol/README.md

   - [ganache-cli](https://github.com/trufflesuite/ganache-cli)

-Truffle and OpenZeppelin both provide frameworks and CLI tools to help develop smart contracts, test them, upgrade them, etc. OpenZeppelin is more dedicated toward provide example contracts to inherit as well as the upgrading process, and Truffle is more about testing, deploying, and migration of code; while we are using both, this project has been initiated as a Truffle project with OpenZeppelin added in after, as the OZ tools auto-detect and adapt to the Truffle project (while the reverse is not true)
+Truffle and OpenZeppelin both provide frameworks and CLI tools to help develop smart contracts, test them, upgrade them, etc. OpenZeppelin is more dedicated toward providing example contracts to inherit as well as the upgrading process, and Truffle is more about testing, deploying, and migration of code; while we are using both, this project has been initiated as a Truffle project with OpenZeppelin added in after, as the OZ tools auto-detect and adapt to the Truffle project (while the reverse is not true).

 In order to efficiently develop in this repo, you should know primarily how Truffle works, and have a casual understanding of what OpenZeppelin offers.